mstksg/inCode/copy/entries/five-point-haskell-1.md

 Hopefully these examples, and similar situations, should feel relatable.
 We've all experienced the biting pain of too much self-trust.
 Or, too much trust in our ability to communicate with team members.
 Or, too much trust in ourselves 6 months from now.
-The traumas described here _should_ resonate you if you have programmed in any capacity for more than a couple of scripts.
+The traumas described here _should_ resonate with you if you have programmed in any capacity for more than a couple of scripts.

 The doctrine of total depravity does not mean that we don't recognize the ability to write sloppy code that works, or that flow states can enable some